ziqizhang/jate/README.md

   * [Release history](#hi)

 # <a name="intro"> Introduction
 JATE (Java Automatic Term Extraction) is an open source library for Automatic Term Extraction (or Recognition) from text corpora.
 It is implemented within the [Apache Solr] framework (currently Solr 6.6), currently supporting more than 10 ATE algorithms, and almost any kinds of term candidate patterns.
-The integration with Solr gives JATE potential to be easily customised and adapted to different documents (including binary), domains, and languages.
+The integration with Solr gives JATE potential to be easily customised and adapted to different document formats, domains, and languages.

 JATE is **not just a library for ATE**.
 It also implements several text processing utilities that can be easily used for other general-purpose indexing, such as tokenisation, advanced phrase and n-gram extraction.
-See [Who should use JATE](#users)
+See [Reasons for using JATE](#why)

 # <a name="cite"> Cite JATE